canonical/ubuntu-pro-client/dev-docs/explanations/translations.md

 Because of this, Ubuntu Pro Client is not included in the Ubuntu language pack and instead ships all translations directly in our own source package.
-However, translations are kept in a separate binary package so that the translation fils are not required to be installed with Ubuntu Pro Client (and therefore not required in `ubuntu-minimal`).
+However, translations are kept in a separate binary package so that the translation files are not required to be installed with Ubuntu Pro Client (and therefore not required in `ubuntu-minimal`).
 Translations are in a binary package named: `ubuntu-pro-client-l10n`.
 The `ubuntu-advantage-tools` binary package _Recommends_ `ubuntu-pro-client-l10n`, but doesn't require it.